 KBase is committed to helping all our users to utilize our tools and datasets for their computational biology research.
-To make our support process more effective, we are launching a new Help Board that will allow you to not only submit bug reports or questions, but also to monitor the current status of your inquiry, see what other users have asked and engage in conversations with them and with KBase staff.
+To make our support process more effective, we have launched a new Help Board that allows you to not only submit bug reports or questions, but also to monitor the current status of your inquiry, see what other users have asked and engage in conversations with them and with KBase staff.

-The new KBase Help Board uses a popular issue-tracking system called JIRA.
+The KBase Help Board uses a popular issue-tracking system called JIRA.
 JIRA is easy to learn and you will quickly see the benefits of being able to communicate with KBase staff members and other users directly without revealing your email address.
-The new Help Board will also help us more rapidly improve KBase for all our users.
+The new Help Board is also helping us more rapidly improve KBase for all our users.

 To access the Help Board, you will need to sign up for a free JIRA account.
 (Important note: your KBase user account credentials will not work in JIRA).
-Go to https://kbase-jira.atlassian.net/ and click the “Create an account” link.
+Go to https://kbase-jira.atlassian.net/ and click the “Sign up” link or log in using Google.
 Supply your email address to sign up for a JIRA account.
 Your email address is used internally by JIRA to send you responses to your Help Board inquiries, and will not be visible to anyone.

 Look for email from Atlassian (the company that makes JIRA) with a link to confirm your signup.
 After clicking the link, choose a username and password, and enter your full name.
 Once you do that, you will be directed back to the kbase-jira page to sign in.
 When you sign in the first time, you will be prompted to choose an avatar (an icon to represent you in JIRA).
 Choose one of the default images or supply one as an image file.